1970 Pakistani general election: Elections in West Pakistan

 However, the political position in West Pakistan was completely different from East Pakistan.
 In West Pakistan, the population was divided between different ideological forces.
 The right-wing parties, led under Abul Maududi, raised the religious slogans and initially campaigned on an Islamic platform, further promising to enforce Sharia laws in the country.
 Meanwhile, the founding party of Pakistan and the national conservative Muslim League, that although was divided into three factions (QML, CML, MLC), campaigned on a nationalist platform, promising to initiate the Jinnah reforms as originally envisioned by Jinnah and others in the 1940s.
 The factions however criticised each other for disobeying the rules laid down by the country's founding father.

 The dynamic leadership and charismatic personality of Zulfikar Ali Bhutto was highly active and influential in West Pakistan during these days.
 Bhutto's ideas and the famous slogan "Roti Kapra Aur Makaan" ("Food, Clothing and Shelter") attracted poor communities, students, and the working class to his party.
 Under Bhutto's leadership the democratic left gathered and united into one party platform for the first time in Pakistan's history.
 Bhutto and the left-leaning elements attracted the people of the West to participate and vote for the Peoples Party based on a broad hope for a better future for their children and families.
 As compared to the right-wing and conservatives in West Pakistan, Bhutto and his allies won most of the popular vote, becoming the pre-eminent players in the politics of the West.

 Nominations

-A total of 1,957 candidates filed nomination papers for 300 National Assembly seats.
+A total of 1,957 candidates filed nomination papers for the 300 National Assembly seats.
 After scrutiny and withdrawals, 1,579 eventually contested the elections.
 The Awami League ran 170 candidates, of which 162 were for constituencies in East Pakistan.
 Jamaat-e-Islami had the second-highest number of candidates with 151.
 The Pakistan Peoples Party ran only 120 candidates, of which 103 were from constituencies in Punjab and Sindh, and none in East Pakistan.
 The PML (Convention) ran 124 candidates, the PML (Council) 119 and the PML (Qayyum) 133.

 All thirteen women's seats were uncontested.